The Link Between Education and Incarceration: The NAACP Report

 Education and the rate of incarceration have been linked in a recent NAACP report.
 Learn about the report and the troubling findings.

 Amidst schools struggling under tight budgets and fewer resources, a new report by the NAACP provides startling information about where state money is allocated.
 While schools are forced to find more ways to pinch their pennies, the cost of incarceration around the country is rising.
 The most disturbing fact surrounding this reality is where the money is going: to cities and neighborhoods where the quality of education is at an all-time low.
 It turns out that the more we spend on incarcerating individuals, the less we have to spend on public education.
 By the same token, the fewer that graduate from high school, the more dropouts that end up incarcerated.
-This vicious circle doesn't seem to have an end, but a number of law and policy makers hope to change that reality with the release of this report.
+This vicious circle doesn't seem to have an end, but several laws and policymakers hope to change that reality with the release of this report.

 Misplaced Priorities

-The title of the report by the NAACP is Misplaced Priorities: A New Report from NAACP.
+The NAACP's report is titled Misplaced Priorities: A New Report from NAACP.
 This organization tracked a slow but steady shift away from public education spending and into the criminal justice system.
 While funding for higher education between 1987 and 2007 grew by just 21 percent, corrections funding grew by 127 percent!

-The researchers that conducted this survey found a distinct link between over-incarceration and the destabilization of communities, according to the NAACP website.
-It also found that this connection usually has the greatest impact on vulnerable and minority populations.
-Six cities were studied for the report, and each one showed similarly troubling results.
+The researchers who conducted this survey found a distinct link between over-incarceration and the destabilization of communities, according to the NAACP website.
+It also found that this connection usually has the most significant impact on vulnerable and minority populations.
+Six cities were studied for the report, and each showed similarly troubling results.

 Surprising Statistics